yetulaxman/containers-workflows/_hands-on/day4/fastqc_nextflow.md

 By using `-resume` flag, the resulting files from previous analysis are simply copied to folder *results* .

 ### Understanding nextflow channels and operators
-Channels and operators as core features of nextflow.
+Channels and operators are core features of nextflow.
 Please read and learn different ways of creating [Channels](https://www.nextflow.io/docs/latest/channel.html) and [operators](https://www.nextflow.io/docs/latest/operator.html) to manupulate content of channels.

 Here are few examples on how one can create channels in nextflow script:
 ```nextflow